emqx/emqx-docs/en_US/deploy/cluster/lb.md

 To configure HAProxy as the LB for EMQX and terminate the SSL connection, you can modify `/etc/haproxy/haproxy.cfg` as shown in the code example below.

-Note: The file path should be  `/etc/emqx/etc/haproxy/haproxy.cfg` if you install EMQX with a binary package.
+Note: The file path may differ based on your installation mode.

 ```bash
 listen mqtt-ssl